Platform screen doors: Hong Kong

-As of May 15, 2022, three stations on the East Rail Line (Hung Hom, Exhibition Centre, Admiralty) are equipped with platform screen doors, with the remaining stations to have installed these doors in the future.
+The first three stations on the East Rail Line to receive platform screen doors were Admiralty, Exhibition Centre and Hung Hom.
+Automatic platform gates have also been installed as part of retrofitting in the remaining stations, which finished earlier than the projected end of 2025 target, at 4 June 2025.
 The platform screen doors presently in service in the MTR have been supplied by the Swiss manufacturer Kaba Gilgen, the Japanese Nabtesco Corporation (under the Nabco brand), the French Faiveley Transport and Shenzhen Fangda Automatic System.

-Apart from the MTR, all stations on the Hong Kong International Airport Automated People Mover are equipped with platform screen doors made from Westinghouse Platform Screen Doors (for Phase 1) and Panasonic (for Midfield Extension).
+Apart from the MTR, all stations on the Hong Kong International Airport Automated People Mover are equipped with platform screen doors made from Westinghouse (for Phase 1) and Panasonic (for Midfield Extension).
 The platforms for the shuttle bus service between the North Satellite Concourse and the East Hall of Terminal One at the HKIA, Chek Lap Kok, the New Territories and the bus platforms in Yue Man Square in Kwun Tong, New Kowloon are also retrofitted with PSDs.
 After it reopened on 27 August 2022, the Peak Tram was retrofitted with platform edge doors on the boarding side of the terminus stations.

 India

-On the Delhi Metro, all stations on the Delhi Airport Metro Express line, which links to Indira Gandhi International Airport have been equipped with full-height platform screen doors since November 2015 and the six busiest stations on the Yellow Line have also been equipped with half height platform gates.
-Automatic platform gates on all the stations of the Pink, Magenta Line and Grey Line.
+On the Delhi Metro, all stations on the Delhi Airport Metro Express line, which links to Indira Gandhi International Airport have been equipped with full-height platform screen doors since 2011 and the six busiest stations on the Yellow Line have also been equipped with half height platform gates.
+Automatic platform gates on all the stations of the Pink, Magenta Line.

 Platform screen doors are also used in all underground stations of the Chennai Metro.

-There are platform screen doors in all elevated stations of Kolkata Metro Line 2.
-Platform screen doors will be introduced in underground stations of Kolkata Metro Line 2, Kolkata Metro Line 3, Kolkata Metro Line 6.
-There are plans to install platform screen doors also in Kolkata Metro Line 1.
+In Kolkata Metro, all elevated and underground stations of Green Line have platform screen doors.
+They are planned to be introduced in underground stations of Purple Line, Yellow Line and Orange Line.
+There are also plans to install platform screen doors in Blue Line.

 All the stations of under-construction Hyderabad Airport Express Metro will have a provision of half-height platform screen doors (PSD) for improved passenger safety.
 On the Namma Metro in Bangalore, platform doors will be installed for its phase II operations and is expected to be completed by 2019.
+The Electronic City metro station in southern Bengaluru, on the Yellow Line, will be the first Namma Metro station to have platform screen doors installed.

-On the Mumbai Metro, all lines being made by MMRDA will have half-height platform screen doors on all elevated stations and full-height platform screen doors in the underground stations, as the trains used in these lines have a GoA level 4, and also to reduce risk of passenger deaths by overcrowding.
-In Line 2A, The Yellow Line, Line 7A, The Red Line & Line 3, the Aqua line, will have full-height platform screen doors, as the line is fully underground, and like the MMRDA lines above, will have GoA level 4 (Unattended train operation).
+On the Mumbai Metro, all lines being made by MMRDA, that is, Line 2A, The Yellow Line, Line 7A, The Red Line, will have half-height platform screen doors on all elevated stations and full-height platform screen doors in the underground stations, as the trains used in these lines have a GoA level 4, and also to reduce risk of passenger deaths by overcrowding.
+Line 3, The Aqua line, will have full-height platform screen doors, as the line is fully underground, and like the MMRDA lines above, will have GoA level 4 (Unattended train operation).

 All underground stations on the Pune Metro will have platform screen doors.